Everything To Know About Shopify SEO in 2022

-The key is to make sure you are getting links from high-quality sites that are relevant to your niche.
+The key is to ensure you are getting links from high-quality sites that are relevant to your niche.

 Yes, word of mouth and link building will happen naturally over time.
-But there are a few things you can do to speed up the process:
+But there are a few important things you can do to help speed up the process:

 How will you reach out to them?
 You may have contacts you can ask, or you might need to build relationships and prove you are worth linking to.